SharePoint 2007 migration options to consider

 You have a place to take backups of your Microsoft Office SharePoint Server 2007 databases to upgrade them separately, by using database attach.

-If you figure out that only a small number of critical document libraries and other information are in use on your Microsoft Office SharePoint Server 2007 farm, you can choose to manually move data from Microsoft Office SharePoint Server 2007 to SharePoint Server 2010, or take only specific sites and webs to the next version (which can make your job easier).
+If you figure out that only a few critical document libraries and other information are in use on your Microsoft Office SharePoint Server 2007 farm, you can choose to manually move data from Microsoft Office SharePoint Server 2007 to SharePoint Server 2010, or take only specific sites and webs to the next version (which can make your job easier).

 The less you do to the Microsoft Office SharePoint Server 2007 server farm, directly, the safer the data that farm contains as you upgrade.